Prakharexe/Angel-and-Devil-Game/README.md

 ## File Overview

-- `a3q2.py`: The main Python script containing the game logic.
+- `Angel and Devil.py`: The main Python script containing the game logic.

 ## How to Use